WHUdonic77/WHUdonic77/README.md

 - 👋 Hi, I’m @WHUdonic77
+- 🏫 Bachelor in WHU,mastering in CSU
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in machine learning and LLM
-- 🌱 I’m currently learning basic python
+- 🌱 I’m currently learning basic python and RAG
 - 💞️ I’m looking to collaborate on some interesting projects
-- 📫 How to reach me 40998605@qq.com
+- 📫 How to reach me 2021302191782@whu.edu.cn
 - 😄 Pronouns: Happy
 - ⚡ Fun fact